Azure/blackbelt-aks-hackfest/labs/day2-labs/cicd-brigade.md

         * acrUsername
         * acrPassword

-    * After the above steps, your file will look like the below (values are not valid for realz)
+    * After the above steps, your file will look like the below. **sharedSecret** can be any super secret value (values are not valid for real).
+Once you are done with all the changes save the file.

         ```yaml
         project: "thedude-lebowski/blackbelt-aks-hackfest"